LivDreyer/CSS24_ProjectB/content/data-description.md

 next: network-analysis
 ---

-Finding data on artists is crucial to answering the research question: *"What is the relationship between artist collaboration patterns, popularity, and lyrical expression of genre themes?"*.
+To address the research question, "*What is the relationship between artist collaboration patterns, popularity, and lyrical expression of genre themes?*", acquiring comprehensive data on artists is essential.

 <div style="text-align: center;">
     <div style="border-top: 3px solid #22c55e; margin-bottom: 10px;"></div>